nprapps/elections24-general/src/js/components/readme.md

   ### Data Loading and Processing
 ---------------
-- For our custom components, we are trying to limit how often we read from local data files.
+- For our custom components, ideally we would try to limit how often we read from local data files.
 However, if needed, we have the loadData() method, which reads in local data files and proceeds to call the render function
 - Example:
   ```javascript
   async loadData() {